imagej/imagej.github.io/_pages/plugins/trackmate/custom-particle-linking-algorithms.md

 ## Wrapping up

-The full code, as well as the code for another tracker example can be found on [github](https://github.com/fiji/plugins/trackmate-examples/tree/master/src/main/java/plugin/trackmate/examples/tracker).
+The full code, as well as the code for another tracker example can be found on GitHub:
+{% include github org='fiji' repo='TrackMate-examples' branch='master' source='plugin/trackmate/examples/tracker/' label='Tracker code' %}.
 And this concludes flatly our series of tutorials on how to extend TrackMate.
 Go forth now, and bend it to your needs; it is *your* tool.

-{% include person id='tinevez' %} ([talk](User_talk_JeanYvesTinevez)) 09:26, 5 September 2014 (CDT)
+{% include person id='tinevez' %} 09:26, 5 September 2014 (CDT)